joaovitorzv/spotify-playlist-by-temperature/README.md

 ### How to run it

-Get your spotify API key [Developers spotify](https://developer.spotify.com/) Get your OpenWeatherMap API key [OpenWeatherMap](https://openweathermap.org/)
+Get your spotify API key [Developers spotify](https://developer.spotify.com/) and your OpenWeatherMap API key [OpenWeatherMap](https://openweathermap.org/)

 set them on your `.env` file